 Return to Gwyneth Walker Music Catalog

-Download a PDF file of the full score of this composition.
+Download a PDF file of the full score (piano version) of this composition.
 This score may be printed and duplicated for the purposes of performances.
 However, please send a message to firstname.lastname@example.org, notifying us of the date/location of the performance.

 The poems for "Songs of Noah and his animals" are taken from Prayers from the Ark by Carmen Bernos de Gasztold (translated by Rumer Godden).
 This collection was begun during the Second World War, at the time of the German occupation of France.
 After the war, the poet, in poor health, took refuge at the Benedictine Abbaye Saint Louis du Temple.
 It is here that the poems were completed and published.